 Everyone needs a plan for retirement.
 If you are considering joining your company's Group Stakeholder Pension plan or are already a member you can find out about the benefits of the plan here.
 It’s a great way for you to prepare for the retirement you want.
 When you start paying in, your employer will also start paying in.
-This site is designed to help you understand your pension and your retirement journey.
+This site is designed to help you understand your pension and your Retirement Journey.

 Read all the literature below to understand more

 Information on the investment choices available to you can be found here.
-Once your pension investment option has been selected, you have the option to change your investment choice after the first contribution has been made.

 Your options are: